hammerheim-game/hammerheim-rules/6-optional-rules.md

 #### 16. Lucky Find

-One random model, on his feet and not in hand-to-hand combat or fleeing, has stumbled upon a shard of wyrdstone!
+One random model selected from all warbands, on his feet and not in hand-to-hand combat or fleeing, has stumbled upon a shard of wyrdstone!
 Assuming he doesn’t go out of action, this is added to any other shards the warband finds after the game.
 If he is taken out of action in close